PayFabric/APIs/PayFabric/Sections/Transactions.md

 #### Capture (Ship)

 * `GET /reference/151013003792?trxtype=SHIP` will attempt to execute and finalize (capture) a pre-authorized transaction, also known as BOOK transactions.
-* `POST /transaction/process` will attempt to execute and finalize (capture) a pre-authorized transaction with specific amount, if `Amount` is not provided in request body, it will capture with authorzied amount.
+* `POST /transaction/process` will attempt to execute and finalize (capture) a pre-authorized transaction with specific amount, if `Amount` is not provided in request body, it will capture with authorized amount.

 ###### Request
 <pre>